mkoppmann/eselsohr/eselsohr/README.md

 ### Docker-based

-Alternatively, a Dockerimage is provided.
+Alternatively, a Docker image is provided.
 You can build and run it like so:

 ```shell